Anne Marie Cyr

 Anne Marie Cyr (born 1963) was a French Canadian TV presenter and occasional model; who was active during the early 1980s.
 Born and raised in Montreal, Quebec, Canada, Cyr came to prominence in her late teens on Montreal cable television assisting and presenting on shows such as Musi-Video (a forerunner to Canada's MuchMusic).
-She fitted in her TV presenting and pop career with studying communications at Montreal's Concordia University.
+She fitted in her television presenting and pop career with studying communications at Montreal's Concordia University.